 Knowledge management tools are an integral part of organizational resources, helping the circulation of information by making documents easily traceable within the company’s knowledge base.

 – extra-organizational resources: resources present outside the organization that could be incorporated into it to improve it.

-After having analyzed specifically what is meant by knowledge curation, it is necessary to dwell on another term that is often associated with it: content curation.
+After having analyzed specifically what knowledge curation means, it is necessary to deepen another term often associated with it and explain what is content curation.

 It can happen to think that, being often associated, they can be synonymous and represent the same concept.